 Unlike training sessions, which often happen behind closed doors, press conferences can be beamed to millions of people.

 So, coaches will want to look professional and represent their team well.

 Of course, how they dress is down to the individual coach.
 But expect coaches to dress presentably during press conferences.

-This could involve wearing a suit, shirt, and pants, or other smart-casual clothing.
+This could involve wearing a suit, shirt, pants, or other smart-casual clothing.

-However, many coaches often wear a polo shirt or jacket that has their team badge on it.
+However, many coaches often wear a polo shirt or jacket with their team badge.

 - A uniform shows that they’re the representative of the team.
 They’re the spokesperson, the face of the team, the leader.
 It works to show solidarity between the coach and the team.

 Coaches wearing the team badge come across as another member of the team.
 This is good for team unity.

 Also, wearing the team badge allows the coach to promote the team.
 As mentioned, millions of people may watch press conferences.

 Therefore, wearing the team badge is a good way to get the team out there.